 Please note that while The National Archives now provides an indication of photographic content in its descriptions, this has not always been the case.
 Researchers should not take the absence of this statement as accurate for any items that have been open for more than 15 years.

-The image library, amongst its substantial selection of slide and print copies, has numerous reproductions of photographs.
-Staff in the image library will be happy to advise on this material and to arrange orders for copies.
+The image library, amongst its substantial selection of slide and print copies, offers many reproductions of photographs for you to browse and buy online.

 5. Government derived photographic material held elsewhere

 5.1 The Aerial Reconnaissance Archives (TARA)

 The Aerial Reconnaissance Archives holds millions of photographs, the bulk of which have been deposited by the UK Ministry of Defence.
 There are over five million Second World War aerial reconnaissance photographs of western Europe.